-In 1716, when the Blackbeard's reign of terror began, he joined the Jamaican ship where pirate Benjamin Hornigold led.
-He began serving under Hornigold as captain after they captured a French slave ship called "the Concorde" on November 1717.
+In 1716, when the Blackbeard's reign of terror began, he joined the Jamaican ship, where pirate Benjamin Hornigold led.
+He began serving under Hornigold as captain after they captured a French slave ship called "the Concorde" in November 1717.
 When Hornigold took advantage of the amnesty extended to privateers, Edward Teach commanded alone.

-He became an extremely imposing figure along the West Indies and the Atlantic Coast of North America, earning him his name.
-He would force merchant ships to let him and his crew onboard their ships, then they would raid the ships of all of their valuables, weapons, medicine, liquor, and food.
-In true pirate fashion, if they did not resist, the ship and its men would be allowed to go relatively unharmed.
-Those who chose to fight would either be killed or were abandoned on a deserted island.
+He became an incredibly imposing figure along the West Indies and the Atlantic Coast of North America, earning him his name.
+He would force merchant ships to let him and his crew onboard their boats; then, they would raid the ships of all of their valuables, weapons, medicine, liquor, and food.
+In true pirate fashion, if they did not resist, the boat and its men would be allowed to go relatively unharmed.
+Those who chose to fight would either be killed or abandoned on a deserted island.

 In April of 1718, he set up camp a little north of a Charleston harbor, where he imprisoned a few of the men sailing from the land.
 He then sent a ransom note to the town stating that if they wanted the men back, they must send a chest full of medicine.
 Medicine at the time was as valuable as asking for gold.
 The town quickly supplied; Blackbeard and his men left with their booty after only a week.

-Teach and his men lived in a nearby inlet, where they attacked passing ships.
-During one raid, they captured a ship with cocoa and sugar, brought it to the governor and claimed it was an abandoned ship that just happens to have floated by.
-Though few believed the story, no one wanted to cross either the pirate or the governor; therefore, this went unpunished and Blackbeard was awarded.
+Teach, and his men lived in a nearby inlet, where they attacked passing ships.
+During one raid, they captured a vessel with cocoa and sugar, brought it to the governor, and claimed it was an abandoned ship that happens to have floated by.
+Though few believed the story, no one wanted to cross either the pirate or the governor; therefore, this went unpunished, and Blackbeard was awarded.

-Despite Blackbeard's stealthy success, it did not cause much of a lasting economic impact on those he stole from.
-Most merchants still continued business as usual, and Blackbeard never truly became wealthy, despite rumors of a buried treasure.
+Despite Blackbeard's stealthy success, it did not cause much of a lasting economic impact on those from whom he stole.
+Most merchants continued business as usual, and Blackbeard never became wealthy, despite rumors of a buried treasure.
 It was not his success as a pirate that caused his name to go down in history, but rather the memorable presence that could instill fear in all those around him.